gohugoio/hugoDocs/content/en/functions/transform/ToMath.md

 ## Options

-Pass a map of options as the second argument to the `transform.ToMath` function.
-The options below are a subset of the KaTeX [rendering options][].
+The `transform.ToMath` function accepts an options map.
+These options are a subset of the KaTeX [rendering options][].

 `displayMode`
 : (`bool`) Whether to render in display mode instead of inline mode.
 Default is `false`.